Robert Sharples: Television variety and film

+His films include eight directed by Vernon Sewell between 1955 and 1963.
+One of his last film scores was composed for Futtocks End (1970), a comedy directed by Bob Kellett and written by Ronnie Barker.
+Almost entirely without dialogue, the film relies heavily on its musical score, sound effects and incoherent mutterings.

 Personal life

-He married his wife Christina (1933-2013) in 1977 - although they had been together as a couple for the previous 12 years - and died in 1987 in St John's Wood, London, where he lived (once he moved South) very close to Lords Cricket Ground.
+Sharples married his wife Christina (1933–2013) in 1977, although they had been together as a couple for the previous 12 years, and died in 1987 in St John's Wood, London, where he lived (once he moved South) very close to Lord's Cricket Ground.
 His widow became the partner of Hughie Green for the last five years of his life, though she continued to live in the St John's Wood flat until her own death in 2013.